 That includes most of the major players in 5G, many of whom have been talking about the imminence of the metaverse for months, if not years.
 AT&T has talked the metaverse up as an “endless learning opportunity” where students can experience lessons rather than read them from a book; Verizon is already talking about hanging out with virtual Smurfs, for some reason; and T-Mobile has been testing holographic video- and frontline worker-focused applications for AR.
 Whether the metaverse represents a revolution or not, many of the major players are treating it like one.

 As per an August report in Bloomberg, this is largely an effort to keep history from repeating itself.
 The problem with being a wireless provider is that you’re essentially building a car for someone else to drive.
-The jump from 3G to 4G is a big part of what built our modern social media landscape, but that money got made by Facebook and Google, not Verizon or T-Mobile.
+The jump from 3G to 4G is a big part of what built our modern social media landscape, but that money got made by

 Even subtracting Zuckerberg from the equation, that’s still enough to justify cynicism about the metaverse.
 Right now, everything proposed about its implementation is about work and sales, with lip service paid to education and one of history’s lowest-key villains leading the charge.